chrisgjohnson/piglow-sysmon/README.md

 A system monitor application for the Raspberry Pi / PiGlow.
 Displays CPU usage, network usage and temperature as bar charts on the PiGlow

+piglow-sysmon is written in C++ and is distributed under the GNU General Public License v3

 Installation
 ------------